 And now with that, it allows us as creators, the chance to approach brands or have brands approach us for brands deals where we get paid to do content, where we get paid to, I guess, do advertising and some form of promotion in some form.

 And it really is an interesting thing that we can have this additional revenue source.
-So that’s essentially what a media kit is, and I’m going to walk you through, you know, a lot of it.
+That’s essentially what a media kit is, and I’m going to walk you through, you know, a lot of it.

-So let’s talk about why you need one.
-So I think the last 12 months my YouTube channel kind of grew significantly to a point where brands started to notice me.
+Let’s talk about why you need one.
+I think the last 12 months my YouTube channel kind of grew significantly to a point where brands started to notice me.
 It was a very strange thing for me.

 And having a media kit is important because it allows you one, to be strategic on how you position yourself with the brand so that you can ask for more money.
 And it also allows you to be strategic in what you actually offer.

-So that’s why you need one.
+That’s why you need one.
 It allows you to be strategic with how you want to price your business and well price your offering if you are to do brand deals.
-So let’s talk about, good segway, pricing.
+Let’s talk about, good segway, pricing.
 How do you price?

-So I’ve got a lot of questions about pricing because it is this really weird space, right?
-So it’s a space now where, you know, as a creator, we have these big brands come to us or, you know, you will have big brands come to you if they haven’t already and want to do deals with you.
+I’ve got a lot of questions about pricing because it is this really weird space, right?
+It’s a space now where, you know, as a creator, we have these big brands come to us or, you know, you will have big brands come to you if they haven’t already and want to do deals with you.

-So how do you price it?
+How do you price it?
 Is it, are we just plucking values out of the air?
-And the answer is no. So I’m going to show you how I’ve been pricing my offerings, not gonna tell you what I price, but I will show you the best way I think there is to do it.
+And the answer is no. I’m going to show you how I’ve been pricing my offerings, not gonna tell you what I price, but I will show you the best way I think there is to do it.

-So let’s get into that now.
+Let’s get into that now.
 All right.
-So if we go over to my computer, the way that I found is the most comfortable way to figure out what your brand or what your channel, whether it’s a YouTube channel, whether it’s a Facebook page or an Instagram account that you have, what your following is worth, there’s a site called Social Bluebook, right?
+If we go over to my computer, the way that I found is the most comfortable way to figure out what your brand or what your channel, whether it’s a YouTube channel, whether it’s a Facebook page or an Instagram account that you have, what your following is worth, there’s a site called Social Bluebook, right?

 And on Social Bluebook, they have a free trial.
 They are a paid service, but you need to remember they’re offering a service.
-So when you connect your account, you can connect your YouTube account, Instagram account, and a whole bunch of other social media accounts.
+When you connect your account, you can connect your YouTube account, Instagram account, and a whole bunch of other social media accounts.

 What they will have, and I just want to see if I can zoom in a little bit on this one ’cause it looks a little small.
 Once you’ve connected your account, they will give you values for a dedicated video or a product shout out.

-So this is the pricing that they recommend based off their, I don’t know, let’s call it algorithm, their smarts on what a YouTube video would be worth.
-So they say on the low end, 17.59, which I think is very low, 18.56 is the middle, middle price and then 153 for the high end.
+This is the pricing that they recommend based off their, I don’t know, let’s call it algorithm, their smarts on what a YouTube video would be worth.
+They say on the low end, 17.59, which I think is very low, 18.56 is the middle, middle price and then 153 for the high end.

 And then on top of that, I would add my production, you know, cost and time and effort for actually creating the video.
-So, you know, that would vary depending on your production, you know, you could be James Cameron, you could have like a very expensive production for your YouTube videos.
+That would vary depending on your production, you know, you could be James Cameron, you could have like a very expensive production for your YouTube videos.

 It depends on how much time, I guess, money and resources that you want to charge that you feel like you’re comfortable.
-So this is how you kind of get an indication of how much to charge for your YouTube videos.
+This is how you kind of get an indication of how much to charge for your YouTube videos.

 They give you the values here.
 And I found it interesting because it gave me a baseline.
 And a lot of brands do actually use Social Bluebook.
 I found to say, well, you know, we looked up your values on Social Bluebook and we think a fair price is this.

-So you can kind of use this to gauge as a starting point.
+You can kind of use this to gauge as a starting point.
 And it’s easier than trying to pluck in a number out of the air, right?
-So you may disagree with the values and that’s okay.
+You may disagree with the values and that’s okay.
 But remember, it’s just the price that doesn’t include your actual time and production value.

 How much is a reels, how much is a story post?
-So you can use this service to help you with the numbers.
-So that’s how I would take the step to help you price.
+You can use this service to help you with the numbers.
+That’s how I would take the step to help you price.
 And then I would avoid too much seeing what other people are pricing because I find that a lot of creators do that, you know, and it’s a natural thing.

 It’s like, well, how much do you charge?
 How much do you charge?
 And it really varies depending on which niche you’re in.
-So the finance niche will be different to the beauty niche, which will be different to the business niche.
+The finance niche will be different to the beauty niche, which will be different to the business niche.

 Present that to the brand and if they say yes, a little bit too quickly, it means you could’ve gone a little bit higher and you know, for next time.
-So that’s something that I learnt the hard way, but it is what it is, as they usually say.
+That’s something that I learnt the hard way, but it is what it is, as they usually say.

-So let’s go into now that you know how to figure out your pricing from Social Bluebook, what do you actually include in your media kit?
+Let’s go into now that you know how to figure out your pricing from Social Bluebook, what do you actually include in your media kit?
 Okay.
-So this is a, I’m showing you my media kit but I varied a little bit for demonstration purposes.
+I’m showing you my media kit but I varied a little bit for demonstration purposes.

 And I’m going to break down what I’ve actually included.
-So in my media kit, I’ve got, let’s look at it here, five actual pages.
+In my media kit, I’ve got, let’s look at it here, five actual pages.
 And I’ve built mine in Canva.
 Why Canva?

 I just find it really easy to make it look really good ’cause you can add all of the images, all of the text, you can add all of the elements, you know, the icons, the colours from one place.
 And like if you’re using InDesign or Photoshop, we have to bring everything into the tool.

 With Canva, I find that it’s already there.
-So this is what mine looks like.
+This is what mine looks like.
 I do also recommend with Canva that you consider using two types.
-So if you go to Canva and in the description is my link to the Pro, the paid version of Canva that you can get for free for 30 days.
+If you go to Canva and in the description is my link to the Pro, the paid version of Canva that you can get for free for 30 days.

-So you can try them out and see if you like them or you can just use the paid one for free for 30 days.
+You can try them out and see if you like them or you can just use the paid one for free for 30 days.
 There are two things that you can look for.
 One is media kits.
-So they do have a lot of templates for media kits.
+They do have a lot of templates for media kits.

 I find that they’re a good starting point, but they’re not complete.
 You need to fill in the gaps a little bit.
-So that’s one that you can search for.
+That’s one that you can search for.
 And you’ll see here that there are so many different templates that you can choose.

 The other template that I would recommend you consider in Canva for your media kits is if you search presentations,